 Hanging Christmas lights on a roof peak may be a challenge.
 You'll need a helper for this project.
 Here's how to hang Christmas lights on a roof peak safely:

 - Do not attempt to install Christmas lights on your roof when it's rainy or snowy.

 - Place an extension ladder securely against the side of your house and on level, firm ground.
-Have a partner hold the ladder to help keep it in place when you climb.
+Have your partner hold the ladder to help keep it in place when you climb.

 - Keep your hands free while you’re climbing your ladder.
 Use a tool belt or bag to hold all your supplies while you climb.

 - Try using plastic clips instead of nails or staples.
 Plastic clips are the easiest way for hanging Christmas lights on the roof.
-You can also use a staple gun to hold them in place, but that also will make it more time consuming to remove after Christmas.
+You can also use a staple gun to hold them in place, but that will also make them more time consuming to remove after Christmas.

 Icicle lights will transform your home into a magical winter wonderland.
-Here's how to hand icicle lights on your home:
+Here's how to hang icicle lights on your home:

 - Untangle and lay out the lights.

-- Use light a clip to hang the lights along the gutter or shingles.
+- Use a clip to hang the lights along the gutter or shingles.

 - Hang the lights pointing down.

 More tips for hanging Christmas lights:

 How to hang string lights outdoors without nails?

 How to put Christmas lights on a tree?

 How to string Christmas tree lights?

 - Most of the time, a single light strand won't be long enough for your needs.
-Holiday lights are designed to be connected to so you can make them as long as you need.
-Simply attached the male end of one the light strands to the female end.
+Holiday lights are designed to be connected, so you can make them as long as you need.
+Simply attach the male end of one the light strands to the female end.